zhiliaxu/msdnblog/run-shadowsocks-in-azure-container-instances.md

 With just one command, we've got a Shadowsocks server running in Azure Container Instance.

-Just for completeness, I'll show you how to use connect to the server from iOS.
+Just for completeness, I'll show you how to connect to the server from iOS.
 <ol>
  	<li>Install <a href="https://itunes.apple.com/us/app/shadowrocket/id932747118">Shadowrocket</a> from App Store.
 When first run, you need to grant permission to the app to write VPN settings.
 Other Shadowsocks client apps also work.</li>
  	<li>Add a server and fill in the <strong>Host</strong>, <strong>Port</strong> and <strong>Password</strong> fields accordingly.
 Leave other fields as default.</li>